Epidurality/NeoFly-Tools/README.md

 - Added "Allow Overweight" in Optimizer.
 This lets you max out NeoFly's Goods+Mission weight, taking advantage of the fact that it doesn't subtract Fuel Weight from the Max Payload of the plane.
 - Limited the Auto-Timestamp check to 300 rows to ensure NeoFly's current/newest timestamps are what gets formatted correctly.
 - Increased performance of Timestamp list view, queries.
 Leads to lower "load times".
+- Added a Summary GUI to the Optimizer (click the *Summary* button at the top of the Optimizer).
+Useful for overlaying on NeoFly.
+- Updated text in Optimizer more intelligently.

 ### v0.4.0
 - Added filters for NeoFly missions list in Optimizer.